 Jayden felt an unexpected lump in his throat, regarded it with dismay, opened his mouth to thank the sheriff and discovered his voice had fled.

 "Just felt you needed to hear that from me.
 Let my deputies know if you need anything afore you go."
 He concluded gruffly and left Jayden in peace.

 Jayden felt a tear on his cheek, wiped at it with two fingers, looked at it glistening on the ARI glove and then at the door.
-Absolution provided by a hard but fair stranger, another dead child.
-Jayden left the station, walked to the sedan, the young agent was waiting for him, her expression tired and resigned.
+Absolution provided by a hard but fair stranger and another dead child.
+Jayden left the station, walked to the sedan, the Amber was waiting for him, her expression tired and resigned.
 As he got into the sedan he thought he heard thunder in the distance.